 - Close windows, doors, and screens to prevent mosquitoes from entering your home.

 - Keep your lawn and property maintained.
-Mosquitoes like to rest in weeds, brush, and other overgrown areas that collect water.
+Mosquitoes like to rest in weeds, brush, and other overgrown areas that collect water (mentioned again for emphasis).